Searching for emergent spacetime in spin glasses: No detectable emergence for low-energy observables

-The previous proposition demonstrates that observables that are able to detect a nontrivial causal structure that emerges from the boundary system need to have superpolynomial growth in frequency, which is a unusual object to consider, as it weighs high energies with increasing strength.
+Because of this decay, the Fourier transform $\cF(t)$ defines a function that is analytic in the interior of the strip $\mathbb{R}+i[-\a,\a]$ for $\beta = 1$ and an entire function for $\beta >1$.
+Therefore, if $\cF(t)$ vanishes inside $\D T$, by analyticity it has to be zero everywhere, which implies that $g(\w) = 0$ everywhere.
+Therefore no such nonzero $g(t)$ exists. \end{proof} The previous proposition demonstrates that observables that are able to detect a nontrivial causal structure that emerges from the boundary system need to have superpolynomial growth in frequency, which is a unusual object to consider, as it weighs high energies with increasing strength.
 It is tempting to define an algebra of operators generated by functions with at most polynomial growth and associate this with observational capabilities of a boundary observer to detect a nontrivial bulk causality.
 This however appears to be a nontrivial task, since polynomial functions do not form a closed subspace of $L^2(\mathbb{R})$, so that it does not seem to create a von Neumann algebra.
 Perhaps it might be possible to make such statements for the space $L^2(\r)$ characterised by Eq.~\eqref{eq:L_2_rho} but this goes beyond the scope of this work.
 Note that we do not associate the presence of an exponential tail in $\r$ with a drastic change in properties of the emergent bulk, since large $q$ SYK has small geometrical fluctuations, but only note that the current framework is not yet capable to quantitatively address this case in accordance with \cite{Gesteau:2024dhj}.

 It should be noted that in \cite{Belin:2025nqd}, similar observations towards the incompleteness of the framework proposed by \cite{Gesteau:2024dhj} was made.
 There, the authors demonstrate that the large $N$ limit of specific correlators in symmetric product orbifolds, \textit{all} converge to the result of the BTZ black hole, despite the impossibility of a local bulk dual at finite $N$, due to the nonchaotic structure of the theories in this regime.
 Our perspective on this result is that, there is a difference between the large $N$ and finite $N$ system and the framework of \cite{Gesteau:2024dhj} only makes a statement about the former.